+Presently, no change has been associated with this model to log into the MRM change log template.

 Adopted the MRM model change log template to capture the nature model changes, reasons for the model changes, and potential model impacts.
 Using this model change log template to ensure modifications are managed in a framework, minimizing risks, maintaining model integrity to align with MRM quarterly model change certification process.
 Added risk impact column in the log to provide transparency in the potential impacts.